Vinay-Saw/image-compression-tool-b13a6ba510b3/README.md

 # Image Compression Tool

-## Overview
-This web application allows users to compress images by adjusting the compression level after uploading them.
-The original and compressed images are displayed side-by-side for easy comparison.
+This is a simple web application that allows users to upload an image and compress it.
+The tool displays both the original and compressed image sizes, and provides options to preview and download the compressed image.

 ## Features
+- Upload an image
-- User-friendly interface for image uploading and compression level adjustment.
+- Adjust compression level
-- Real-time preview of the original and compressed images.
+- View original and compressed image sizes
-- Adjustable compression level slider.
-- Open compressed image in a new tab for easy download.
+- Preview compressed image in a new tab
+- Download the compressed image

 ## Technologies Used
-- HTML5
+- HTML
-- CSS3
+- CSS
 - JavaScript

-## How to Run the Application
+## How to Use
-1. Clone the repository or download the HTML file.
-2. Open the HTML file in a web browser.
-3. Upload an image file and adjust the compression slider.
+1. Upload an image using the file input.
+2. Adjust the compression level using the slider.
-4. Click the 'Compress Image' button to see the compressed image.
+3. Click on the 'Compress Image' button to process the image.
+4. View and compare the original and compressed images.
-5. Click the 'Preview Compressed Image' link to view/download the compressed version.
+5. Use the 'Preview Compressed Image' link to open the compressed image in a new tab.

-## License
-This project is licensed under the MIT License.
+6. Click 'Download Compressed Image' to save the compressed image to your device.